-Impairment of goodwill and other non-current assets
+Impairment assessments for goodwill and other non-current assets and impairment reversal assessments for other non-current assets

-As at 31 December 2020, the Group's management performed mandatory impairment test of cash-generating units with allocated goodwill, and also tested cashgenerating units with plant and equipment and mineral licenses with identified indications of impairment in accordance with IAS 36, Impairment of Assets.
-As a result of performed tests, the Group's management recognized an impairment loss in respect of goodwill at Yakutugol and other non-current assets.
-The Group disclosed information on impairment tests and related impairment losses in Note 17 to the consolidated financial statements.
+As at 31 December 2021, the Group's management performed mandatory impairment test of cash-generating units with allocated goodwill, and also tested cashgenerating units with property, plant and equipment, rightof-use assets and mineral licenses with identified indications of impairment or reversal of a previously recognized impairment in accordance with IAS 36, Impairment of Assets.
+As a result of performed tests, the Group's management recognized an impairment loss in respect of other non-current assets and income from reversal of a previously recognized impairment loss in respect of other non-current assets.
+The Group disclosed information on impairment tests and related impairment losses and reversals of previously recognized impairment in Note 16 to the consolidated financial statements.